Petra-Cae/alx-low_level_programming/README.md

 ## Programming in C

-The following are done exercises done during the ALX Software Engineering Programme
+The following are exercises done during the ALX Software Engineering Programme